HOME > Sustainability > Respect the Environment > Water Resource Management

 ・Reduce water usage related to raw materials

 When planning products, we encourage the use of materials that can be produced with less water, reducing water consumption.
-Specifically, our goal is to achieve 100 % procurement of sustainable cotton1 among all Fast Retailing Group brands by the end of December 2025.
-The definition of sustainable cotton includes cotton procured from areas where improvements have been made regarding water usage*.
+Specifically, our goal is to achieve 100 % procurement of sustainable cotton among all Fast Retailing Group brands by the end of December 2025.
+The definition of sustainable cotton includes cotton procured from areas where improvements have been made regarding water usage.

 Customers